fkie/field_test_tool/README.md

 ### **5.3.
 FTT web GUI**

 After running the FTT server API, visit http://localhost:5000/ from your web browser (alternatively, the IP address of the machine running the server).
-Usage instructions can be found under the _docs_ directory of this repository.
+Usage instructions can be found under the ```docs``` directory of this repository.
 <br/><br/>

 ### **5.4.
 PDF-Report generator**

-The following commands will run the report generator.
-The output PDF report will be available at _<ros_workspace>/src/field_test_tool/ftt_report_generator/build/report.pdf_.
+The report generator can be directly called from within the web GUI, but if you want to manually do it, it can be achieved with the following commands.
+The output PDF report will be available at ```<ros_workspace>/src/field_test_tool/ftt_report_generator/build/report.pdf```.
 The report configuration options are explained below.

 ```bash
 cd <ros_workspace>/src/field_test_tool/ftt_report_generator/src/